AlephaNull/Suckless-Programs/README.md

 Suckless programs strive to be minimal, open-source and no-bloat. <br>
 Check out their website <a href="https://suckless.org"> suckless.org </a>

+### This is by no means a modular setup.
+Some config is neccessry

 # Features